microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 ![Release Pipeline Variable](images/releases-pipeline-var.png)

-Additionally, add the following environment variables to the `Run releash.sh` task:
+Additionally, add the following environment variables and the inline script to the `Run releash.sh` task:

+Environment Variables:
 ```
 ACCESS_TOKEN_SECRET: $(ACCESS_TOKEN)
 COMMIT_MESSAGE: custom message used when committing and pushing to git